 The other potential tax benefit is that your contributions might be tax-deductible when you file your taxes.
 Visit this IRS webpage for more information.

-Keep in mind, however, that not everyone can open a Roth account – you’re eligible to contribute only if your income is below certain levels.
-The IRS updates this information each year here.
+Keep in mind, however, that not everyone can open a Roth account, and you’re eligible to contribute only if your income is below certain levels.
+For more information, see "phase-out ranges and limitations" at IRS.gov.
+You can also visit the IRS's webpage on Roth IRAs for more details.

 Everyone’s financial and tax situations are different, but here’s what to keep in mind as you consider your options: